Lin-Ether/Logic-Proof-Generator/README.md

-# Logic-Operator
+# Logic-Proof
-Automatically produce results for the logic operation.
+Automatically produce the proof for the logic expressions.